vladanp/vladan-portfolio/README.md

 # Vladan Petrovic Portfolio

 This is the source code for the portfolio of Vladan Petrovic, a Senior Software Engineer.
-The site is built using Hugo, a fast and flexible static site generator.
+The site is built using <a href="https://gohugo.io/" target="_blank">Hugo</a>, a fast and flexible static site generator.

 ## Project Structure